Structured Streaming

 • If lowerIndex < upperIndex:

-• The advanceConsumer method is executed to commit offsets of batch #N-1 in the consumer.
+• Calls the advanceConsumer method to commit offsets for batch #N‑1 in the consumer.

 • Applies transformations (if any).